9 Empty state best practices for UX design in 2023By Emily Dyrland

 2. Choose your words carefully

-Phrasing the right message is extremely important in empty state software.
+Phrasing the right message is an extremely important UX best practice.
 The message should be clear so that it isn’t easily misinterpreted.
 The written explanation should help the user understand what they need to do next.
 This could be anything from creating a profile to adding other users to a network.
 This written guide should be concise so that the user can easily take the next appropriate step.

 3. Use visual content